emerald-dao/beginner-cadence-course/chapter3/day3/README.md

 }
 ```

-In the above example, you can see that `getRef` returns a `&Greeting` type, which simply means "A reference to the `Greeting` type."
+In the above example, you can see that `getReference` returns a `&Greeting` type, which simply means "A reference to the `@Greeting` type."
 Inside the function, a few things are happening:
 1. We first get a reference of the value at `key` by doing `&self.dictionaryOfGreetings[key]`.
 2. We "type cast" the reference by doing `as &Greeting`

 Notice that if we had forgotten the `as &Greeting`, Cadence would yell at us and say "expected casting expression."
 This is because in Cadence, **you have to type cast when getting a reference**.
+Type casting is when you tell Cadence the type you're getting the reference as, which is what `as &Greeting` is doing.
+It's saying "get this reference that is a &Greeting reference."
+If it's not, we will abort the program.

 Now, you might be wondering "doesn't a dictionary return an optional?
 Why aren't we unwrapping `&self.dictionaryOfGreetings[key]` with a `!` symbol?"
 The truth is, we don't have to.
 If there is no value at the `key`, the optional will fail to type case to a `&Greeting` type.
-So we can ignore the optional case for now, although we'll talk a lot more about this later.
+So we can ignore the optional case for now.

 Now that we can get a reference, we can get the reference in a transaction or script like so: